-7) Ask his/her perspective
+(7) Ask their perspective

 Listen quietly, without interrupting or disagreeing, until the other party is finished speaking.
-You may repeat in your own words his/her perspective to demonstrate and verify understanding for him/her accurately.
+You may repeat in your own words their perspective to demonstrate and verify understanding for him/her accurately.
 You may then offer your alternate account, still maintaining the spirit of curiosity.
-Even if you don't agree with his/her interpretation, you can acknowledge the negative impact that his/her interpretation may have had on your relationship or their trust in you.
+Even if you don't agree with their interpretation, you can acknowledge the negative impact that their interpretation may have had on your relationship or their trust in you.